 Local gas development of the electrolyte at the smaller electrode (the part serving as an anode) leads to a gas stream, which coats the entire surface of the workpiece and enables the formation of the plasma membrane.
 In addition to the levelling of microroughness with minimal mass loss, it also removes burrs as well as organic and inorganic surface contaminants.
 Furthermore, you can observe a respectable corrosion inhibition depending on the material on plasma polished surfaces.
 Plasma polished metal can be characterized by its improved corrosion protection compared to the initial state.

 This process is a supplement or problem solver of existing surface treatments with its attainable roughness values of less than 0,01 µm.
-The typical material loss during plasma polishing is 1 µm / minute which is 10 to 30 times smaller than electropolishing.
+The typical material remove during plasma polishing is 4-8 µm / minute depending the material specification and therefore smaller than electropolishing.
 The metal parts in the plasma polishing bath will not increase their temperature beyond 100 °C, also not superficially.

 The process is well suited for polishing and deburring of milling, turning and investment castings.
 This process ensures dimensional stability and minimal chamfering to maintain the required tolerances.
 The surfaces of hardened components are polished.
 The plasma thermally brought in motion causes a combustion of organic surface layers by the oxidizing character of the process.
 But also inorganic substances on the surface can be oxidized and removed if the evaporating temperature or decomposition temperature of the products of reaction is less than 2000K.